krumbunny/glazemixup.com/src/manual/using/globalwindow.md

 Mixup views both materials and glazes as just collections of oxides.
 Materials tend to be specified in terms of oxides, and glazes are usually collections of materials.
-But in Mixup you can have materials that are composed of other materials, and you can have glazes that are composed of other glazes or are defined in terms of oxides.
+But in *Mixup* you can have materials that are composed of other materials, and you can have glazes that are composed of other glazes or are defined in terms of oxides.

-In the world of Mixup everything is just a mix.
+In the world of *Mixup* everything is just a mix.
 It's mixes all the way down until you reach oxides.
-Mixup's job is to distill any mix into its oxides.
+*Mixup*'s job is to distill any mix into its oxides.

-When you launch Mixup you are presented with a list of mixes:
+When you launch *Mixup* you are presented with a list of mixes:

 ![The Mix List](/images/MixList.png)